Kim Min-seok (politician): Aftermath

-In the 2004 election, Kim ran for Yeongdeungpo 1st to return as an MP, but amid the impeachment of the President Roh Moo-hyun, the MDP's support plummeted.
+In the 2004 election, Kim ran for Yeongdeungpo District 1st to return as an MP, but amid the impeachment of the President Roh Moo-hyun, the MDP's support plummeted.
 Kim also came behind Goh Jin-hwa and Kim Myung-seop.
 Just after a month, he was arrested for allegations of corruption relating to conduct during the 2002 local elections.
 He was sentenced to eight months in jail with a stay of execution for four years.
 Due to this, his bid for the 2008 election was refused by the United Democratic Party (UDP).
 Despite his election as the Vice President at the 6 July leadership election, he was again arrested in the end of year for corruption allegations.
 In May 2010, he contested the Democratic preselection for Busan mayorship while he was amid a trial, but was defeated by Kim Chŏng-gil.
 Three months later, he was sentenced a 6-million-won (~ 6,000 US$) fine and was prohibited from participating in politics for five years.

 In 2014, Kim joined as a consultant for the newly-formed Democratic Party, known as the Extra-parliamentary Democrats aka Democratic (K).
 On 30 January 2016, he was elected the co-President of the party, alongside the former Governor of South Jeolla Province Park Joon-young.
 For the 2016 election, he ran 2nd in his party list but was not elected as the party did not pass the 3% threshold.
 In September, the party announced its merger into the Democratic Party of Korea (DPK).

 Return to the National Assembly (2020–2025)

-On 16 January 2020, Kim declared his candidacy for Yeongdeungpo 2nd in the 2020 election.
+On 16 January 2020, Kim declared his candidacy for Yeongdeungpo District 2nd in the 2020 election.
 From his declaration, he said that he was supposed to restart from his home constituency although he still had opportunities to run for other constituencies.
 He participated the DPK preselection and defeated the incumbent Sin Kyŏng-min.
 Ironically, Sin became the first incumbent MP to lose at DPK preselection.